jitsucom/jitsu-ios/Readme.md

 ### Carthage
 Create a file named `Cartfile` in your projects folder.
-Add Jitsu to your Cartfile: `github "jitsucom/jitsu-ios" "develop"`.
+Add Jitsu to your Cartfile: `github "jitsucom/jitsu-ios" "main"`.

 And then run:
 `carthage update --use-xcframeworks`